Modular Design Series Part 1: Lessons Learned, New Horizons

 Sponsorship Opportunities

-Support a dynamic three-part series on modular housing exploring affordability, design innovation, and pre-construction collaboration.
+Support a dynamic three-part series on modular design exploring affordability, design innovation, and pre-construction collaboration.
 Sponsor this timely program to align your brand with cutting-edge solutions shaping the future of housing and construction.

 $1,500-$10,000+